miner/herbert/README.md

 The _extensible data notation_ **(edn)** defines a useful subset of Clojure data types.
 The goal of the *Herbert* project is to provide a schema for defining **edn** data structures that can be used for documentation, validation and conformance testing.
+The constraint expressions are represented as **edn** values.

 A significant feature of Clojure programming is that it doesn't require type declarations.
 When you're trying to get a project started, you don't want to be forced to declare every term.